andyarensman/react-music-notation/README.md

 For upstems:

-- Find the first in beam and add to array until the last beam
+- Find the first in beam and add to array until the last beam (Children.toArray)
+- Find the position of the first and last notes (if more than two notes)
 - When stems are up, find the highest note in the beamed set (vice versa).
 This note has the shortest possible stem length
-- Find the position of the first and last notes (if more than two notes)
 - if the highest note is between the outer notes, straight beam
 - If there is an angle, find it by using the formula: